Cacasapo/fmtuner/readme.txt

 *   Adjust how often tracks get pulled from Last.fm
 *   Customizable appearance using basic tags

+Requirements:

+*	A Last.fm account to which you "scrobble" (publish) music details
+*	WordPress 2.5 or greater
+*	PHP 5 or greater

 == Installation ==

-Installation of fmTuner is rather straightforward:
+Installation of fmTuner is rather straightforward, however it does require PHP 5 or greater.

-1. Upload the `fmtuner` directory to your `/wp-content/plugins/` directory.
+1. Upload `fmtuner.php` to your `/wp-content/plugins/` directory, within a directory like `fmtuner`.
-1. Ensure `/wp-content/plugins/fmtuner/` is writable by your webserver (chmod 755 fmtuner).
+1. Ensure `/wp-content/plugins/fmtuner/` is writable by your webserver (`chmod 755 fmtuner`).
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Set up options in the "Settings" menu in WordPress.
 1. Place `<?php if(function_exists('fmtuner')) { fmtuner(); } ?>` in your templates.